Introduction to Chart Recorders

 Circular Chart Recorders

 proportion to the varying signal resulting in a circular chart.
-Circular chart recorders are ideal for batch processes
+Circular chart recorders are ideal for batch processes where a set

-where a set process time is known.
-The charts are normally designed to rotate in standard time periods, such as 1 hour, 24 hours, 7 days,
+process time is known.
+The charts are normally designed to rotate in standard time periods, such as 1 hour, 24 hours, 7 days, etc.,

 the relationship between the two inputs.
 For example in a chemical process, an XY recorder might be used to monitor the effect